-How does it feel to wear a Chocolate Queen t shirt and to support #iamhope and to raise money so our Kiwi kids receive more free counselling?
+How does it feel to wear a Chocolate Queen t-shirt and to support #iamhope and to raise money so our Kiwi kids receive more free counseling?

-It feels good to be given an opportunity to show my support for an area which I feel passionate about.
+It feels good to be given an opportunity to show my support for an area that I feel passionate about.